Agrobiodiversity Summer School 2022

 In this International Summer School, you will learn about various perspectives on agrobiodiversity and its contribution to the sustainability and resilience of food systems.
 In small groups of international students and experts, you will have the chance to deeply investigate opportunities and challenges of the existing local production systems and food supply chains and how they are connected to agrobiodiversity.
 Together with local stakeholders, you will develop strategies and solutions for addressing their challenges through different aspects of agrobiodiversity.
 In this program, you will also have the chance to improve your intercultural competencies to work in an international and interdisciplinary context.

 The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
-In the preparatory phase (April-July 2021) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
+In the preparatory phase (April-August 2022) you will elaborate on a core aspect of agrobiodiversity and conduct a case study related to the local agrobiodiversity of your home country or place of study.
 You will report the results of this phase in our online agrobiodiversity wiki and present it during the study week.
-In 2021, the 10-days study week will take place in the mountainous area of Switzerland (Wergenstein) in July or August.
+In 2022, the 10-days study week will take place in Galicia, Spain from August 31st to September 10th.
 After successful completion of the course, you will be awarded 4 ECTS.

 Participation Fee: Accommodation, food and excursions will be arranged for you.
 However, all participants will have to make a contribution of CHF 250.

-Travel: Participants based within Europe are responsible for their own travel arrangements and payments to get to the venue.
+Travel: Participants are responsible for their own travel arrangements and payments to get to the venue.
 We encourage you to travel by train and bus.
-For participants from outside Europe, we will make travel arrangements and travel expenses will be covered.

 Please contact us (email@example.com) if you have any questions related to the Agrobiodiversity Summer School or the application procedure.

-This is a cooperation project between the IUNR and the Research Institute of Organic Agriculture (FiBL) and is supported by Stiftung Mercator Schweiz.
+This is a cooperation project between the IUNR, the Research Institute of Organic Agriculture (FiBL) and the University of Santiago de Compostila and is supported by Stiftung Mercator Schweiz.